translate/pootle/docs/server/commands.rst

   .. versionadded:: 2.7.1

-  The database name or path to database file if you are using sqlite.
+  The database name or path to database file if you are using SQLite.

   Default for sqlite: ``dbs/pootle.db``.
   Default for mysql/postgresql: ``pootledb``.